Introduction and Context

 As a result, more and more with time, utilities wish to send price signals to help flatten out energy consumption throughout the day.
 They do this by means of plans with names such as “time-of-use” and “peak demand.”
 In extreme cases, it is possible to purchase energy at prices that follow real-time costs on the grid.

 Emporia Savings Summary

 Regardless of price signals sent by the utility, consumers cannot realize savings unless they do two things.
 First, they must actually switch to a plan that fits their lifestyle.
 Second, they must manage their energy consumption in a way that minimizes costs on their chosen plan.
 By taking these steps, consumers can save money by shifting their energy load.

-The Emporia Vue uniquely provides both demand- and supply-side data.
-The Vue further offers notifications to consumers to help them avoid making usage decisions that could cost them money.
+The Emporia Vue uniquely provides excellent real-time demand data to consumers.
+Further, with time, it will also provide supply-side information and timely notifications to help avoid poor and costly usage decisions.
 For example, a consumer on a peak-demand plan should avoid running multiple appliances at the same time.
 Or, a consumer on time-of-use could move dish-washing, clothes-drying, or even some baking to less pricey times of day.

 Given the variability in real-time pricing as well as the 4x price increase for peak electricity use, Emporia sees savings of up to 25% possible for load-shifting strategies.
 However, actual savings clearly will relate to how well each individual manages to shift their load!